Dr Andrew Lensen

 Kia ora!

 I am a Senior Lecturer (Pūkenga Matua) in Artificial Intelligence (Atamai Horihori) at Te Herenga Waka—Victoria University of Wellington (THW-VUW), Aotearoa/New Zealand.
-I’m a born-and-bred Wellingtonian.
-There’s some details about my academic work below; the header bar also has links to my profile on most academic “social media”.
-A link to my email is up there, too.

 student opportunities